Ashkan-Yaldaie/thesis/documents/TopicPaper.md

-# Home automation and security system with the Raspberry Pi
+# Home automation and security system with the Raspberry Pi (Ashkan Yaldaie)

 ## Subject/Scope